-ITEM 2.218 - Washing of Vessels
+ITEM 2.218 - Washing of Vessels (Formerly ITEM 320 in BMT Tariff 1-A)

 General washing of vessels berthed at the Terminal Facilities is prohibited.
 However, Director of Operations may permit limited washing down upon request provided the work is performed in a manner so that no splash or flow of water is allowed to get on Bulk Materials Terminal equipment, the wharf surface or enter the ship channel.